-So, if you do find yourself plagued with worry, please contact me here to arrange your free telephone consultation.
+So, if you live in or around Reading, Oxford, Thame or Wallingford and do find yourself plagued with worry, please contact me here to arrange your free telephone consultation.
 We can talk it through and discuss how to proceed, together, in order to free you from the prison of worry.

 Resolved!
 Hypnotherapy offers hypnotherapy and hypno-psychotherapy in Reading, Oxford, Didcot, Wallingford, Pangbourne, Henley, Thame, Wokingham and in all surrounding areas of Berkshire and Oxfordshire.
 A skilled hypnotherapist can help you to make real and lasting changes to your life.
 Home visits are available on request.